COLUMN: Demoralizing loss to UCLA has to be rock bottom for USC ... right?

 Veteran center Brett Neilon is often the most candid and insightful interview on this USC football team, whether it's after a win or a rock-bottom loss like the one the Trojans took Saturday night to rival UCLA.

-And while he said he didn't have the answers for why this team has fallen so off course as this runaway season careens toward its humbling conclusion, he actually kind of did.
+And while he said this time that he didn't have the answers for why this team has fallen so off course as this runaway season careens toward its humbling conclusion, he actually kind of did.

 "I have no clue.
 If I was hired as the next head coach maybe I'd have the answer, but I have no clue," Neilon said before offering more than one clue.
 "Maybe it's just the culture that's been established here.
 I don't know, I can't tell you, but yeah, it just seems like the same old story this year.
 This team's been through a lot, lots of ups and downs and a lot of stuff behind the scenes."